 IBS and Sugar Facts And Tips:

-Cane sugar is formed mainly from ?sucrose sugar?.
-Sucrose sugar present in sugarcane, sugar beets.
-It also exists in almost every other plant but in small amounts.
+Cane sugar is formed mainly from sucrose sugar.
+Sucrose sugar is present in sugarcane, sugar beets.
+It also exists in almost every other plant but small amounts.

 But, sucrose is not the only type of sugar to be concerned with if you have IBS.

 1- Fructose: found in fruits and honey.

 2- Lactose: found mainly in milk (it is made mainly from glucose and galactose)

 3- Galactose: found in all dairy products, including milk, ice cream, yogurt, cheese.